xtillion/venmito-template/README.md

 - Provide real-time filtering and drill-down capabilities.
 - Enhance data presentation for non-technical stakeholders.

-For now, non-technical users can view the detailed analyses and interactive visualizations by accessing the Jupyter Notebook export (HTML or PDF), which has been carefully styled for clarity.
+For now, non-technical users can view the detailed analyses and interactive visualizations by accessing the Charts folder where there are renditions of the Jupyter notebook's charts.

-Thank you for your understanding!
+Thank you for Reviewing This Project!